yoccola/dotfiles/home/.atom/packages/open-recent/README.md

 * `replaceNewWindowOnOpenDirectory` When true, opening a recent directory will "open" in the current window, but only if the window does not have a project path set.
 Eg: The window that appears when doing File > New Window.
 * `replaceProjectOnOpenDirectory` When true, opening a recent directory will "open" in the current window, replacing the current project.
 * `listDirectoriesAddedToProject` When true, the all root directories in a project will be added to the history and not just the 1st root directory.
+* `ignoredNames` When true, skips files and directories specified in Atom's "Ignored Names" setting.